 The Town of Ponce Inlet offers a quaint “Old Florida” experience, maintaining its authentic charm while serving up chartered fishing excursions, the popular Marine Science Center and some of the area’s best waterfront restaurants.
 Of course, Ponce Inlet’s claim to fame is the famous stretch of beach where the very first NASCAR races took place!
 Head to Racing’s North Turn for a bite to eat and to soak up the area’s history.
-Visit the beach from Ponce Preserve, a river to ocean nature park that offers an observation tower, nature trails, a playground and beach access.
-Lighthouse Point Park, 52 acres of undisturbed natural beauty located at the southern tip of Ponce Inlet, offers fishing, nature trails, observation tower, swimming and pavilions.
+Visit the beach from Ponce Preserve, a river to ocean nature park that offers an observation tower, nature trails, a playground, and beach access.
+Lighthouse Point Park, 52 acres of undisturbed natural beauty located at the southern tip of Ponce Inlet, offers fishing, nature trails, an observation tower, swimming, and pavilions.
 Leashed pets are welcome.

-New Smyrna Beach is located just on the other side of this pretty little inlet, and is another beautiful beach within range of Orlando.
+New Smyrna Beach is located just on the other side of this pretty little inlet and is another beautiful beach within range of Orlando.

 While you’re in Ponce Inlet, climb all 203 steps to the top of Ponce Inlet Lighthouse.
-As Florida’s tallest lighthouse and originally built in 1835, it offers a 360-degree view of the Atlantic Ocean, the Intracoastal Waterway and inland waterways.
+As Florida’s tallest lighthouse and originally built in 1835, it offers a 360-degree view of the Atlantic Ocean, the Intracoastal Waterway, and inland waterways.
 A trek to the top is well worth the effort — you won’t soon forget the scenery!
 For a full itinerary of how to spend a day in Ponce Inlet (even if you skip the beach!), read more.